 Troon in 1989 was such a place.
 It’s far from the most picturesque of Open venues.
 Even though the town and course lie hard on the coastline of the Firth of Clyde, the setting is spare and dour, accented by unlovely things like a trailer park, the institutional Marine Hotel and a suitably ancient but not particularly charming clubhouse.

 From afar, the course seems flat and featureless.
 But close up, from a golfer’s perspective, the layout’s subtle humps and bumps create lies that with varying winds make it endlessly interesting.
 Troon is a mixture of easy holes and incredibly hard ones, especially coming home against the wind.
-The club’s motto, “As much by skill as by strength,” might be even better than Hoylake’s “Far and sure.”
+The club’s motto, “As much by skill as by strength,” might be even better than Hoylake’s “Far and sure”.

 The ’89 championship gained momentum each day.
 It marked my first encounter with David Feherty, then a 30-year-old, two-time winner on the European Tour.
-Through 54 holes, Feherty was three off the lead (he would finish T-6) and had regaled the press with tales of the yips, sport psychologists and being a former opera student who relaxed by doing arias from Verdi’s “Rigoletto” and Puccini’s “Turandot.”
-He possessed a kinetic intelligence and a startling sense of humor.
+Through 54 holes, Feherty was three off the lead (he would finish T-6) and had regaled the press with tales of the yips, sport psychologists and being a former opera student who relaxed by doing arias from Verdi’s “Rigoletto” and Puccini’s “Turandot”.
+He possessed a kinetic intelligence and a startling sense of humour.
 The idea that he would become one of golf’s all-time characters wouldn’t have been implausible.

 Wayne Grady played the steadiest golf, keeping the lead for nearly all of the final 36 holes.
 But two bogeys over the last five holes cost him.